Perineal Hernia in Dogs

 Owning a dog is a big responsibility and providing good medical care is a big part of dog ownership.
 Even with the best of care, some dogs are injured or develop health conditions that result in veterinary care and high vet bills.
 Many owners today are purchasing health insurance to help with costs.
 Pet insurance covers many health conditions, including conditions like perineal hernia.

-What is Perineal Hernia?
+What is Perineal Hernia in Dogs?

 Perineal hernias are a common issue found in non-neutered dogs ranging from middle age to senior age.
 It develops when the muscles of the pelvic floor become weak and allow pelvic contents to leak through and get into the perineal area, which is the area between the scrotum and the anus.
 A hernia is a defect in the structure that makes up the walls of the body cavity.
 In the case of perineal hernias, the defective wall can almost collapse, which allows the contents to spill into different areas of the body cavity.
 This can be fatal for the dog if left untreated.